HerrNamenlos123/TinyStd/README.md

 - No Exceptions
 - Not a single call to malloc outside of your arena initialization
 - Engineered for fast iteration times but not memory safety or fast execution (although that naturally emerged)
+- Define TINYSTD_USE_CLAY for additional conversions for the Clay flexbox layout library

 ### Features